Ida Saxton McKinley: First Lady of the United States

-On September 6, 1901, President McKinley was shot in Buffalo, New York in the stomach by a 28-year-old anarchist named Leon Czolgosz.
-Doctors were unable to locate the bullet.
-The President's wound eventually became infected with gangrene.
+On September 6, 1901, President McKinley was shot in Buffalo, New York, in the stomach by a 28-year-old anarchist named Leon Czolgosz.
+Doctors were unable to locate the bullet and the President's wound eventually became infected with gangrene.
 He died eight days after the shooting, aged 58.
 Relatives and friends gathered around his death bed.
 The first lady sobbed over her husband saying, "I want to go, too.
 I want to go, too."
 President McKinley replied, "We are all going, we are all going.
 God's will be done, not ours", and with final strength put an arm around her.
 He may also have sung part of his favorite hymn, "Nearer, My God, to Thee", although some other accounts have the first lady singing it softly to him.

 Later life and death

 With the death of her husband, McKinley lost much of her will to live.
 Although she bore up well in the days between the shooting and his death, McKinley could not bring herself to attend his funeral.
 Her health eroded as she withdrew to the safety of her home and memories in Canton.
 McKinley was cared for by her younger sister.
 The President was interred at the Werts Receiving Vault at West Lawn Cemetery until his memorial was built.
 Ida visited daily until her own death.
-She survived the president by less than six years, dying on May 26, 1907, aged 59.
-McKinley was buried next to him and their two daughters in Canton's McKinley Memorial Mausoleum.
+In 1907, Ida received a letter from James Benjamin Parker, who attempted to stop her husband's assassination, asking for help.
+McKinley, who was grateful for Parker's efforts, sent the letter to George Cortelyou and Parker was given permanent employment at the United States Capitol and a house in Washington, D.C..
+A month after Parker's death, Ida McKinley died on May 26, 1907, at the age of 59.
+McKinley was prepared to reunite with her husband that her last words were reportedly, "O!
+God, why should I longer wait?
+Let me lie beside him."
+McKinley was entombed next to her husband and their two daughters in the McKinley Memorial Mausoleum in Canton.
+Canton-born opera singer Rachel Frease-Green, who sang at William McKinley's funeral, also sang at Ida's.